wallarm/product-documentation/docs/latest/api-discovery/track-changes.md

 * Mouse over the **New**, **Changed** or **Unused** labels to see when the change happened
 * Go to **Changed** endpoint details to see reason of this status: **New** parameters and parameters that got **Unused** status - mouse over labels to see when the parameter change occurred
+* Counters for all types of changes for the last 7 days are displayed at the [API Discovery Dashboard](dashboard.md).

 ## Filtering changes in API